Torsional Absorber for Stick-Slip Mitigation

 SteadyTorque from Scout Downhole mitigates the effects of stick-slip by converting excess torque into axial movement, reducing weight-on-bit as needed.

-The torsional and axial vibrations absorbed by the Steady Torque is beneficial to the life of the bit and other downhole components.
+The torsional and axial vibrations absorbed by the Steady Torque are beneficial to the life of the bit and other downhole components.
 If jarring is required, an extension load of approximately 40,000 lbs (7-1/4” tool), and 35,000 lbs (5-1/4” tool) can be applied to shoulder the tool for effective jarring action with no damage to the Steady Torque.
 The Steady Torque is sprung in both extension and compression – this allows it to function with a minimal amount of torque or axial loading.

 - Torsional absorption